 Very often this is a self-induced injury, caused by the dog vigorously scratching its ear with its powerful hind legs or when shaking its head by striking a chair leg or low table with the ear flap.

-The veterinarian checks inside the ear to find the source of irritation before draining the accumulation of blood clot and serum within the flap.
+The veterinarian checks inside the ear to find the source of irritation before draining the accumulation of blood clots and serum within the flap.
 Special measures are necessary to prevent permanent distortion of the ear cartilage.

 A common minor problem that crops up every autumn is the appearance of blood-encrusted sores at the tips of erect ears or at the base of pendulous ears.
 The cause is a large blood-sucking fly that can be a source of considerable annoyance until it disappears with the onset of cold weather.